 Understanding the properties of coating products and systems is critical to the future integrity of those assets deployed in the Oil & Gas sector.
-Measuring the life time insulation performance of flowline systems and properties such as resistance to cathodic disbondment or salt spray corrosion enable you to make informed decisions about your products and processes whether they are for subsea or marine application.
+Measuring the lifetime insulation performance of flowline systems and their resistance to cathodic disbondment or salt spray corrosion properties, enables our customers to make informed decisions about their products and processes whether they are to be used in subsea or marine end applications.

-Element provides a comprehensive range of coatings testing services and evaluation that range from the large scale simulation of deepwater environments in pressure cells to application tests including peel strength, cathodic disbondment and hot water immersion and also materials characterization tests such as creep and thermal conductivity.
+Element provides a comprehensive range of coatings testing services and evaluation that range from the large scale simulation of deepwater environments in pressure cells to application tests including peel strength, hot water immersion, impact testing, indentation, adhesion testing and also materials characterization tests such as creep and thermal conductivity.

 Our Engaged Experts consistently provide accurate and reliable data regarding material properties, allowing clients to develop new types of coatings; validate the integrity of coatings and in the process help solve, mitigate and prevent coatings related problems occurring in the Oil & Gas sector.